looooris/drone_delivery/README.md

 ## Run

-To run, clone this repository into the src folder within your ROS2 workspace.
+To run, clone this repository and place the `drone_delivery` and `drone_delivery_services` into the src folder within your ROS2 workspace.
+If you do not this, the CSV writer will not function and throw an error inside the terminal, but the program will continue.

 Note: If you have not created a workspace previously, you will need to create one: [Creating a ROS2 Workspace](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)